 Well that takes a load off your shoulders…

-Don’t fret, follow these 10 tips for Twitter and LinkedIn and you'll have personal social media bios that are bound to get you noticed.
+Don’t fret, follow these 10 tips for Twitter and LinkedIn and you'll have personal social media bios that are bound to get you noticed in your professional world.

-- Be funny.
+- 5. Be funny.
 Okay, that’s a big ask, but humour works wonders on Twitter.
 If you can't be funny, at least try something a bit different.
+The professional world is all about making a strong impression.

 Remember, there's no wrong way to make yourself stand out on social media.
 Well, except perhaps, for this: